Ugwum/Plan-A-Challenge1/README.md

 ##To Deploy and run the dockerized node js microservice app with Kuberntes

-# STEP 1
- Clone the Repository  git clone https://github.com/Ugwum/Plan-A-Challenge1.git
+1. Clone the Repository  git clone https://github.com/Ugwum/Plan-A-Challenge1.git

-# STEP 2
-Open a command prompt  and change directory to the root of the simplemicroservice i.e cd  Plan-A-Challenge1\simplemicroservice
+2. Open a command prompt  and change directory to the root of the simplemicroservice i.e cd  Plan-A-Challenge1\simplemicroservice

-# STEP 3
-Run the command "kubectl apply -f simplemicroservice.deployment.yaml"

- please note step 3 is successful if kubernetes setup is done properly
+3. Run the command "kubectl apply -f simplemicroservice.deployment.yaml"please note step 3 is successful if kubernetes setup is done properly

-#STEP 4

- Run kubectl get pods
+4. Run kubectl get pods

-#STEP 5

- Navigate to http://localhost:8909 in your browser.
+5. Navigate to http://localhost:8909 in your browser.